Laverton railway station, Melbourne: History

-In May 2008, the Victorian State Government announced, as part of the 2008/2009 State Budget, that Laverton would receive a $92.6 million upgrade, which would include the building of a third platform.
-The work included the tripling of one kilometre of existing double track, between the Altona loop line and the station.
+In 2009–10, Laverton received a $92.6 million upgrade, including the building of a third platform and the tripling of one kilometre of existing double track, between the Altona loop line and the station.
 In October 2009, the first section of the footbridge was installed and, on 9 February 2010, the completed bridge was opened to the public.
 The remainder of these works were completed in mid-2010.